 To our knowledge, no other research has followed the UK public's behaviours over the course of the pandemic to reflect how preventative social behaviour may have altered in response to ongoing changes in stringency levels over time.
 The failure to reach the same preventative social behaviour index levels seen in April 2020 (4.68), in January 2021 with the highest level of stringency (87.96) may be explained by several theories.
-The idea of lockdown fatigue is now a popularised controversial term [19].
-The rationale for the cautious and possibly delayed instigation of a national lockdown in the UK was in part due to the expected public exhaustion from lockdown and consequently eventual non-adherence to social distancing guidance, at the wrong time .
-Additionally, our results demonstrate the erratic changes in stringency policy in the UK, in between the two national lockdown periods, this also coincided with a drop in the PSB index.
-A lack in the clarity of message may have contributed to the decline in PSB scores as citizens were unsure of which rules to follow.
-Our findings would also be in keeping with existing literature whereby a delay in implementing necessary measures were more likely associated with an increase in COVID 19 cases during the second wave, Rypdal et al's modelling, suggested that the predicted second wave in Europe was more likely a consequence of intervention fatigue, a failure to reintroduce necessary interventions at an appropriate time.
-Countries which did so early were less likely to suffer the same level of fatalities, in the second wave.
-Further reinforcing the idea that stringent governmental behavioural policy continues to be effective in the reduction of COVID-19 cases.
+The rationale for the cautious and possibly delayed instigation of a national lockdown in the UK was in part due to the expected public exhaustion from lockdown and consequently eventual non-adherence to social distancing guidance.22 A lack in the clarity of message may have contributed to the decline in PSB scores as citizens were unsure of which rules to follow.^{11,23} Rypdal et al's modelling, suggested that the predicted second wave in Europe was more likely a consequence of intervention fatigue, a failure to reintroduce necessary interventions at an appropriate time.
+Countries which did so early were less likely to suffer the same level of fatalities, in the second wave,24 further reinforcing the idea that stringent governmental behavioural policy continues to be effective in the reduction of COVID-19 cases.

-The relationship between government stringency and COVID-9 related deaths has been examined at length, however little research has evaluated the relationship between government stringency and the underlying facets which it has been designed to alter to reduce COVID-19 related deaths.
 On February 14th, 2021, the UK had recorded over 3.84 million cases of COVID, with over 2.314 million individuals having received their first dose of the vaccine, despite this the preventative social behaviour index was as relatively high in the week of 28th January as it was in May 2020.
-This relatively high preventative social behaviour index score may reflect several issues: the UK's general compliance to law and rules, the lack of opportunity the public must break from adherence to recommendations and fear of punishment.
-As such, these theories may also provide an understanding in explaining the lack of influence public opinion may have had on the preventative social behaviour index scores within our model.
+This relatively high preventative social behaviour index score may reflect, among other situations, the UK's general compliance to law and rules or the adherence to recommendations due to fear of punishment.^{22,25}